Skip to main content

 After years of helping people pass the Bar, I've finally put it all in one place via my course, The Essay-Writing Formula.

-All of my tips for writing better Bar essays are in here.
-This includes everything that I wish I would have known back when I was studying for the Bar.
+All of my tips for writing better Bar essays are in this course.
+It includes everything that I wish I would have known back when I was studying for the Bar.
 I even paid one tutor thousands of dollars for near to nothing; it was beyond maddening.

 In this course, I teach Bar candidates how to put it all together because knowing the law is only the first step.
 You have to know how to write for the Bar examiners, so you need an insider's perspective.

-You can find the course here: https://www.udemy.com/course/how-to-pass-the-bar-exam-the-essay-writing-formula/, and I hope that this gives you some peace of mind!
+You can find the course HERE, and I hope that this gives you some peace of mind!

 Please feel free to reach out with any questions: jessie@jessiezaylia.com.